 However, Bradley burst onto the scene during the 1992-93 season, scoring 42 goals.
 While he would fail to replicate these numbers again, he still broke at least 20 goals scored in three of his four full seasons in Tampa Bay.

-Even though his Lightning career was cut short due to injury, Bradley still sits just outside the top-ten, with 111 goals.
+Even though his Lightning career was cut short due to injury, Bradley still sits just outside the top 10, with 111 goals.
 Despite getting knocked off this list, you have to mention him when discussing players who will forever go down as one of the most important goal scorers in franchise history.

 Lightning Are Defined by Their Scoring

 While things weren’t always smooth for the Lightning as they established themselves in the NHL, the franchise managed to find their foothold on the back of goal scoring.
 With plenty of scoring talent on their roster, this franchise appears to be in good hands as they work towards their 30th anniversary in the league.

 Eugene Helfrick is a Tampa Bay Lightning writer who is actually from Tampa Bay.
 He has written about the Lightning for six years, covering everything from their run to the 2015 Stanley Cup Final, to their crushing first-round exit in 2019, to their redemption in the bubble in 2020.
 While he is happy to talk about just about anything from cows to cars to video games, hockey will always remain one of his favorite pastimes.